 When Latter-day Saints speak of this first, unconditional, universal salvation, they can sound quite evangelical.
 Consider, for example, the following quotes from the Book of Mormon:

-And after that he came men also were saved by faith in his name; and by faith, they became the sons of God.
+[After Jesus came to earth] men also were saved by faith in his name; and by faith, they became the sons of God.
 And as surely as Christ liveth he spake these words unto our fathers, saying: Whatsoever thing ye shall ask the Father in my name, which is good, in faith believing that ye shall receive, behold, it shall be done unto you.
 (Moroni 7:26)

 And moreover, I say unto you, that there shall be no other name given nor any other way nor means whereby salvation can come unto the children of men, only in and through the name of Christ, the Lord Omnipotent.
 (Mosiah 3:17)